Check out our list of the latest models for your upcoming ski holiday:

 The Fisher Ranger 99 Ti is the update from last year’s 98 model and offers the same tried-and-tested features – a poplar and beech wood core, carbon tips and titanium inserts.
 The slightly wider waist width and altered tip make for better grip and stability as the skier’s speed increases.
 This model is the most versatile in Fischer’s range, a real all-mountain ski for an expert skier that prefers skiing off-piste but forgiving enough for an intermediate to use, too.

-singles ski holiday on the Hintertux glacier: A solo ski trip to the only glacier in Austria with year-round skiing.
-We are staying in a 4-star hotel with spa over two floors, swimming pool, fitness room and squash court.
+singles ski holiday on the Hintertux glacier: A solo ski trip to the only glacier in Austria with year-round skiing (departing 30 October 2021).
+We are staying in a wonderful 4-star hotel with spa over two floors, swimming pool, fitness room and squash court, in walking distance from the slopes.

-singles ski holiday in Schladming: Join us at our all-time favourite Austrian 4-star hotel in famous Schladming, with double rooms reserved for single occupancy, heated outdoor pool and spa.
+singles ski holiday in Schladming: Join us at our all-time favourite Austrian 4-star hotel in famous Schladming for 5 or 7 nights (departing 12 March 2022), with double rooms reserved for single occupancy, heated outdoor pool and spa.
 Our hotel is only 5 minutes on foot from the slopes.